Your search returned 75 results in the Theme: india.

 A boy grows up to make positive change in his community.
 After suffering much heartache, Sundar decides change must come to his small Indian village.
 He believes girls should be valued as much as boys and that land should not be needlessly destroyed.
 Sundar’s plan?
 To celebrate the birth of every girl with the planting of 111 trees.
 Though many villagers resist at first, Sundar slowly gains their support, and today, over a quarter of a million trees grow in his village.
 A once barren, deforested landscape has become a fertile, prosperous one where girls can thrive.
 Sure to plant seeds of hope in children.
 Improving the world is within everyone’s reach.

-Theme: India, Environmental Issues, Citizen Kid Series
+Theme: India and/or Indian Heritage, The Environment and/or Environmental Issues, Citizen Kid Series

-Theme: #OwnVoices, India, Romance, Asian Heritage
+Theme: #OwnVoices, India and/or Indian Heritage, Romance, Asian Heritage

-Theme: Diversity, #OwnVoices, India
+Theme: Diversity/Diverse characters, #OwnVoices, India and/or Indian Heritage

 Romantic intrigue and electric action fill the gripping sequel to The Tiger at Midnight, a world inspired by ancient Indian history and Hindu...
 [Read More]